Home / Muralidharan Anbalagan, PhD

-Dr. Anbalagan received his Ph.D. in Pharmacology and Environmental Toxicology from the University of Madras, Tamil Nadu, India in 2005.
+Dr. Anbalagan received his Ph.D. from the University of Madras, Tamilnadu, India in 2005.
+He conducted his doctoral studies on the pharmacological and toxicological properties of extracts isolated from Ocimum basilicum.
 He came to the U.S. in 2005 as a postdoctoral fellow at the University of Louisiana at Monroe, working on the molecular biology of prostate cancer and the role of calcitonin and its receptor.
-In 2007, he joined the Department of Structural and Cellular Biology at Tulane University School of Medicine (SOM) as a postdoctoral fellow in Dr. Brian Rowan’s laboratory, investigating the effects of the novel peptidomimetic dual Src and pre-tubulin inhibitor KX-01 in experimental models of breast cancer.
-During this period, Dr. Anbalagan acquired expertise using mouse xenograft and bone metastatic cancer models, imaging small animals (bioluminescent, fluorescent, and X-Ray), and various molecular techniques.
-He is the director of the Small Animal Imaging Core (IVIS-XRMS) at Tulane SOM.
-In 2014, he was promoted to instructor and became Histology Lab Director for T1 medical students.
-Dr. Anbalagan has published over 30 peer-reviewed research articles and review papers.
-He is a reviewer for a variety of journals, including Cancer Letters, Journal of Pineal Research, PLOS ONE, and Scientific Reports.
-In 2018, Dr. Anbalagan was appointed Assistant Professor in the Department of Structural and Cellular Biology.
-In collaboration with the Tulane Circadian Biology Center, Dr. Anbalagan studied the impact of circadian disruption of melatonin signal by dim light exposure at night on breast cancer metastasis to bone.
-Through a fellowship from the Louisiana Clinical and Translational Science Center (LACaTS), he studied bone biology under the guidance of Dr. Alexander Robling at the Indiana University School of Medicine.
-His most recent work on estrogen receptor alpha (ERα) phosphorylation has used CRISPR/Cas9 to create breast cancer cell lines with mutations in ERα phosphorylation sites to study its impact on endocrine therapy.
-Dr. Anbalagan’s current research is focused on determining the possible role of ERα signaling in sex differences in pulmonary fibrosis.
+In 2007, Dr. Anbalagan joined Tulane University's Department of Structural and Cellular Biology as a postdoc in Dr. Brian Rowan’s laboratory to investigate the effects of the novel peptidomimetic dual Src and pretubulin inhibitor KX-01 in experimental models of breast cancer.
+During this period, Dr. Anbalagan gained experience using mouse xenograft and bone metastatic cancer models, imaging small animals (bioluminescent, fluorescent and X-Ray) and various molecular techniques.
+He is director of the Small Animal Imaging Core (IVIS-XRMS) at Tulane Medical School.
+In 2014, Dr. Anbalagan was promoted to instructor and became Histology Lab Director for T1 medical students.
+Dr. Anbalagan has published over 20 peer-reviewed research articles and review papers.
+He is a reviewer for a variety of journals, including Cancer Letters, Journal of Pineal Research, Plos one and Scientific Reports.
+In 2018, Dr. Anbalagan was promoted to assistant professor in the Department of Structural and Cellular Biology.
+In collaboration with the Tulane Circadian Biology Center, Dr. Anbalagan started to work on circadian disruption of melatonin signal by dim light exposure at night and breast cancer metastasis to bone.
+He gained knowledge in bone biology by visiting Dr. Alexander Robling's bone research laboratory at Indiana University School of Medicine through a LACATS fellowship.
+Dr. Anbalagan is interested in understanding how estrogen receptor α (ERα) phosphorylation impacts bone development and bone turnover.
+His research will determine the role of ERα phosphorylation in bone homeostasis at young, adult and old ages.

 To review Dr. Anbalagan's publications, please click here.